ThunderboomRecords/signal-interference-/README.md

 ### Recommended workflow
 1. Collect MIDI training data
 To generate a solo, the markov model requires a substantial amount of training data to capture your playing style.
 We recommend recording solos without chords in Ableton Live and exporting them as a single MIDI file.
-You can also use the example_training_midi file (included in the assets folder and performed by Jeroen Ermens) to get started right away.
+You can also use the trainingsdata midi file (included in the assets folder and performed by Jeroen Ermens) to get started right away.
 For best results, provide a MIDI file containing around one hour of solo material for a specific song, though effective results can already be achieved with as little as 15 minutes of MIDI data.

 2. Install and run the application
 Follow the steps in Requirements, Installation and Running the applicaiton described above.